 Popular theory states that sentient beings consist of a body and a soul.
 These two elements are unified by vital energy, and death is simply the dissipation of that energy, allowing the soul to separate from the body.
 Magical necromancy, therefore, reverses that process by capturing a soul and creating new vital energy to rebind it.
 The soul may of course be bound to a dead body, but it may also be bound to any object the necromancer wishes.
 Dead bodies are often favored because they already contain all the mechanisms necessary to facilitate movement (bones, muscles, etc.), allowing the construct to perform any action a living being can perform.
 Inanimate objects, on the other hand, are chosen when the desired function of the construct does not require animation.

+As it does in all mortal beings, the vital energy will naturally dissipate with time.
+Because necromancy is an artificial process, its effects are not as long-lasting as traditional life.
 The vital energy must be maintained by the necromancer, which puts a limit on how many souls one may enslave at once.
-However, because the energy is artificial and is maintained by an outside source, the undead construct is not easily killed.
+However, this also comes with a benefit; because the energy is maintained by an outside source, the undead construct is not easily killed.

 Vital energy is the most difficult type of energy to manipulate.
 Sorcerers who have achieved the fourth level of mastery in other energy types may still require specialized equipment or arcane rituals to perform necromancy.
 Some have speculated that this difficulty arises from vital energy’s close connection to soul energy, which cannot be manipulated at all.
 Another source of difficulty is that vital energy is the least understood of all the manipulable energy types.